loic-prn/TreeMap/README.md

 - [x] each loaded tree on a map
 - [x] load trees on scroll
 - [x] show the selected tree on the map
-- [x) show more informations about one selected tree
+- [x] show more informations about one selected tree
 - [ ] user position when on map
 - [x] load every trees button
 - [x] refresh already loaded trees button